Morgritech/MTspin-mcu-firmware/README.md

 ### Build system and programming environment/toolchain

-This project doesn't impose any specific build system, however the preferred method is to make use of the tools provided by the Arduino eco-system such as [Arduino CLI](https://arduino.github.io/arduino-cli) and/or the [Arduino IDE](https://www.arduino.cc/en/software).
+This project doesn't impose any specific build system.
 See the "Setup and build" section for more details.

 ### Continuous integration/delivery (CI/CD)

-[GitHub Actions](https://docs.github.com/en/actions) is used as the CI/CD platform, and the workflow also makes use of the [Linux setup script](scripts/setup-build-linux.sh).
+[GitHub Actions](https://docs.github.com/en/actions) is used as the CI/CD platform, and some workflows also makes use of the [Linux setup script](external/mt-arduino-cli-scripts/setup-build-linux.sh).

 ### External libraries